-The good news is we will begin offering limited in-person browsing of library materials, computer use, and copy and faxing services beginning Thursday, June 18.
+We are currently offering limited in-person browsing of library materials, computer use, copy and faxing services, and Interlibrary Loan.

 The health and safety of library users and staff are of paramount importance.
 We are following guidelines and recommendations from a variety of trusted sources, including the Center for Disease Control and the Office of Commonwealth Libraries as they make decisions regarding reopening procedures.
 In order to do this, the following procedures will apply to all patrons entering the library.

 Wearing a mask in the library is required.
 Curbside pickup is available for those who are unable or do not wish to wear a mask.